aimtiaz11/customer-api-raml/README.md

         }
 ```

+> Note: The JSON schemas and samples responses before the above setup can be done.

-Therefore by associating the API methods with the resource types, we make this easily scalable to other resources.
+Therefore, by associating the API methods with the resource types, we make this easily scalable to other resources.

 # 5. Other design decisions

-## 5.1 Not using HATEOAS links
+## 5.1 Excluding hypermedia links (HATEOAS)

 Strict adherence to REST standards mandates having hypermedia links and in the community there are strong proponents both for and against having hypermedia links in the response body.